vcubone/testTask/README.md

 Ensure you have this installed before proceeding further
 - Java 19
 - Maven 2.7.13
+- Docker(Optional)

 ## About
-This is an implementation of an library website with authentication and authorization .
+This is the solution of a test task.
 The goal of the project is to
-- Highlight techniques of making a website using [SpringBoot](https://projects.spring.io/spring-boot)
+- Highlight techniques of making a rest api

 ### Features of the Project
 * Backend